26 May Is it OK to switch dentists? 7 things look for in a new dentist

 When someone asks me what do I like about my dentist, I often don’t know what to do say.
 A dentist is a dentist right?
 A dentist does what a dentist does.
 Aren’t all dentists the same?
 However, this question got me thinking and I did some research on what separates a good dentist from a great dentist.

-So what should you look for in a dentist?
+Is it OK to switch dentists?
+Yes, if a dentist isn’t a good fit there are a variety of dentists that would like to serve you.
 A great dentist will have strong relational skills, business experience, high stamina, will provide education to their patients, communicate efficiently, be honest and ethical, and be great at problem solving.

-Not all dentists or dental offices are created equal and the provided information below will help you decide which dentist to work with.
+Not all dentists or dental offices are created equal and the provided information below will help you decide to switch dentists.

 When it comes to your teeth and your beautiful smile, you can’t just trust anyone with something as critical and important to you as a person.
 Have you ever had an interaction with a doctor, plumber, or dentist who was rude, short, and didn’t seem to care about anything other than just getting your business and time?
 There is nothing that drives me more crazy.